Xentrics/SmoothLifeL_ae/README.md

 # SmoothLifeL_ae
 SmoothLifeL implementation with vectorization and distributed system support.

+The [paper by S. Rafler](http://arxiv.org/pdf/1111.1567v2.pdf) describes the principle of Smooth Life.

 This is part of a university project which aims at making code as parallel as possible.
 This includes
 - Vectorization
 - Multi-Threading (Single Code)